konstantink83/kmp-codelabs/giphy-app-2-en.md

 ```

 ### Remove unnecessary classes
-Now we can delete all unnnecessary files from project template:
+We can now delete all unnnecessary files from the project template:
 - `android-app/src/main/java/org/example/app/view/ConfigActivity.kt`
 - `android-app/src/main/java/org/example/app/view/NewsActivity.kt`
 - `android-app/src/main/res/layout/activity_news.xml`
 - `android-app/src/main/res/layout/tile_news.xml`

 ### Run
-You can run the application on Android and see list of Gifs.
+You can run the application on Android and see the list of Gifs.

 ## Implement Gif list on iOS
 Duration: 30

 ### Set server URL
-As well as on Android, a working server URL will be passed from application layer to the common code library so we avoid rebuilding common library when server url had changed.
+As well as on Android, a working server URL will be passed from the application layer to the shared code library so we avoid rebuilding the shared library when a server url changes.
-This setting can be set in `ios-app/src/AppDelegate.swift` file:
+This setting can be set in the `ios-app/src/AppDelegate.swift` file:
 ```swift
 AppComponent.factory = SharedFactory(
     ...